jlpteaching/dinocpu/assignments/assignment-2.md

 As you work through each of the parts below, you will be adding a line to the table.
 You will have one line for each type of instruction (i.e., each unique opcode that for the instructions you are implementing).

+You will not need to use the `validinst` signal.
+It is used for exceptions and other system-related instructions that we are not implementing in this assignment.

 **Important: DO NOT MODIFY THE I/O.**
 You do not need to modify any other code in this file other than the `signals` table!

+**Important: Any don't care lines should be set to 0!**
+There may be some cases where some control signals could be 1 or 0 (i.e., you don't care what the value is).
+You are *required* to set these lines to 0 for this assignment.
+If you do not set these lines to 0, you will not pass the control unit test on Gradescope.

 # Part I: R-types